Total Views

 Frequently Asked Questions

-Is Eddyter a good TipTap alternative?
-Yes — for most modern SaaS apps, dashboards, and AI tools, Eddyter is a faster, simpler alternative to TipTap.
+Yes.
+For most modern SaaS apps, dashboards, and AI tools, Eddyter is a faster, simpler alternative to TipTap.
 You skip weeks of UI building and get a complete editor in under 30 minutes.
-See the overview video for a walkthrough.

-What framework is Eddyter built on?
 Eddyter is built on Lexical, Meta's modern open-source editor framework.
 TipTap is built on ProseMirror.
 Lexical is newer, lighter, and designed for React-first development.

-How long does it take to set up Eddyter vs TipTap?
-Eddyter takes under 30 minutes to go from install to production-ready — even faster with AI coding tools like Cursor, Claude, or Lovable.
-See the integration video.
-TipTap's core installs quickly, but building a production-ready UI typically takes days to weeks.
+Eddyter takes under 30 minutes to go from install to production-ready.
+TipTap's core installs quickly, but building a production-ready UI typically takes days to weeks because you build the toolbar, bubble menus, and slash commands yourself.

-Can I switch from TipTap to Eddyter?
-Yes — most teams complete the migration in a single afternoon.
+Yes.
+Most teams complete the migration in a single afternoon.
 Install Eddyter, create one component with EditorProvider and ConfigurableEditorWithAuth, swap your TipTap component, and remove the old dependencies.
-See our full Tiptap Alternative guide for the step-by-step migration path.
+See our full Tiptap alternative guide for the step-by-step path.